Skip to main content

 " When will she go home?"
 Phool's mother asked, handing him a glass of juice.

-" Tomorrow they will release her.
-But she will have to be on bed rest for a month almost."
+" Tomorrow, they will release her.
+But she will have to be on bed rest for almost a month."

-Phool's mother left the room as Pratap noticed Phool and Vishal smile at him.
+Phool's mother left the room as Pratap noticed Phool and Vishal smiling at him.

 " Sagaai mubarak ho!"
 Both taunted as he got red and blushed.

-" Ohho she will be more than ok, and then we will go shopping and then...."
-Phool went on and on as Pratap and Vishal looked at each other hoping one of them will make her stop!
+" Ohho, she will be more than ok, and then we will go shopping and then...."
+Phool went on and on as Pratap and Vishal looked at each other, hoping one of them would make her stop!

 Popular posts from this blog